Greco-Roman Mathematics History

 Roman Emperor Justinian closes the Platonic Academy.

 After the third century A.D., interest in mathematics and science declined.
 This decline may have been caused by the persecution of some pagan philosophers, or it may have been that men who previously would have studied philosophy or science instead wrote Christian literature.
-Furthermore, the Empire-wide economic decline that started in the third century resulted in fewer upper-class people who were able to spend their time doing mathematics.
+Furthermore, the Empire-wide economic decline that began in the third century resulted in fewer upper-class people with leisure to spend their time doing mathematics.

-After the closure of the Platonic Academy in 529, which in a way marks the end of a tradition founded over 1,100 years previously by Thales, there is virtually no significant mathematical work in Christian Europe for almost a millennium, until 1494 when Luca Pacioli, a Tuscan monk, wrote Summa de Arithmetica.
+After the closure of the Platonic Academy in 529, which in a way marks the end of a tradition founded over 1,100 years previously by Thales, there is virtually no significant mathematical work in Christian Europe for almost a millennium, until the fifteenth century.
 Perhaps the sole exception to this stagnation is Fibonacci's work in the 13th century.
 The continuation of the Greek scientific tradition is found in the Arab world.

 You may also be interested in the Ionic number system, or in Roman numerals.